Old Glynn County Courthouse: Construction

 Construction on a new county courthouse began in 1906, with New York City-based Charles Alling Gifford serving as the project's architect.
 Gifford had previously designed much of the Jekyll Island Club, which is also located in Glynn County.
 On June 20 of that year, city officials accepted construction proposals for the building based on Gifford's design.
 Construction was completed in 1907.
-The location for the new building is what is now the Brunswick Old Town Historic District, which is listed as a historic district by the National Register of Historic Places.
+The new building today is part of the Brunswick Old Town Historic District, a historic district listed on the National Register of Historic Places.

 Modifications and restoration

 During the 1970s energy crisis, the exterior of the building was covered by a façade to increase energy efficiency.
 Additional modifications to the building over the next several decades included the installation of sound boards for soundproofing and dropped ceilings.
-In 1991, a new courthouse was built which partially replaced this building.
-However, starting in the 1990s, the old courthouse building began to undergo a series of renovations that aimed at returning the building to its historic condition.
+In 1991, a new courthouse was built in an adjacent block, partially replacing this building.

+Afterward, the old courthouse building began to undergo a series of renovations aimed at returning the building to its historic condition.
 Phase I of the renovations, which included stabilizing the structure and replacing the copper dome, cost approximately $1 million.
-In 2001, the renovations entered into Phase II.
-Phase II, which cost approximately $1.2 million, included the installation of fire detection and prevention systems and bringing the building up to compliance with the Americans with Disabilities Act of 1990.
-Following this, a Phase III (with a cost of between $1 million and $1.5 million) focused on interior renovations.
-Following the Phase II renovations, the courthouse served as the meeting place for the county commission.
+In 2001, the renovations entered into Phase II, which cost approximately $1.2 million and included the installation of fire detection and prevention systems; also, the building was brought up to compliance with the Americans with Disabilities Act of 1990.
+Following the Phase II renovations, the old courthouse served as the meeting place for the county commission.
+After this, a Phase III (with a cost of between $1 million and $1.5 million) focused on interior renovations.

 As of 2019, due to a lack of space at the new facility, the Old Glynn County Courthouse houses the county's probate court.

 Architecture

-The building, despite laid out in a cross-like shape similar to Southern Neoclassical Revival courthouses, is primarily influenced by American Renaissance Revival architecture.
+The building, although laid out in a cross-like shape similar to Southern Neoclassical Revival courthouses, is primarily influenced by American Renaissance Revival architecture.
 The foundation for the building consists of 24 inch thick granite footers.
 The building features a brick exterior, limestone stoops at the entrances, and terracotta window-frames.
 The courtrooms feature balconies, built as a result of racial segregation in the United States.

 The building is surrounded by southern live oak trees covered with Spanish moss that partially obscure the building.
 According to one historian, "the effect of this building today is moody and nostalgic, recalling not the pure light of the Renaissance but a shadowy classical ruin, more emotionally poignant and appropriately Southern than any new structure."